LeivoSepp/Lesson1-HelloBlinky/README.md

 <img src="http://internetofthing.io/posts/files/acc2be75-7380-42a2-bce4-164157b551a5.png" />

 If you do not have this project template, then open menu Visual Studio –> Tools –> Extensions and Updates.
-Click online, search string “iot” and install “Windows IoT Core Project Templates for VS”.
+From there, click online, search for the string “iot” and install “Windows IoT Core Project Templates for VS”.

 <img src="http://internetofthing.io/posts/files/a65a0012-adad-43b7-8bd5-c363cd40d322.png" />